COMP-NW welcomes class of 2022

 The keynote address was given by Dr. Mirabelle E. Fernandes Paul, the assistant dean for student affairs at COMP-NW.

 She acknowledged that the students have a difficult task ahead of them.
-This challenge has been described in many ways: as a roller coaster ride, as survival of the fittest, as trying to eat an entire elephant in a day, and as trying to drink from a fire hose.
+Paul noted that this challenge has been described in many ways: as a roller coaster ride, as survival of the fittest, as trying to eat an entire elephant in a day, and as trying to drink from a fire hose.

 Each of these descriptions, she said, carries some truth.
 Her preferred metaphor, however, is that medical school is like a marathon.